tolaadisa/PBL-Project5/Project5.md

 ### CLIENT-SERVER ARCHITECTURE WITH MYSQL
+ I will start this project off by creating two EC2 instances on AWS.
+One will be called mysql-client and the other will be called mysql-server.
+The objective of this exercise is to create a test_db database on the client and then remotely accessing this databse from the client without using the ssh comment.

 #### SERVER Instance

-Start off by connecting to the server and updating the server's package index:
+Start off by connecting to the mysql-server instance and updating the server's package index:

 `sudo apt update -y`

 Then install mysql on the server with the code: